The Supply of AstraZeneca Medicines

 Patient Support Programs

 We recognize this is a very worrisome time for many people and we want to assure patients and health care providers that AstraZeneca is taking the appropriate steps to ensure the safe and continuous supply of our medicines to Canadian patients.
-This includes deploying business continuity plans to facilitate the ongoing care and support of patients accessing treatment through our Oncology Patient Support Program or CONNECT360 Patient Support Program, and taking appropriate steps to safeguard the health of patients and medical staff at all program clinics and pharmacies.
+This includes deploying business continuity plans to facilitate the ongoing care and support of patients accessing treatment through our Oncology Patient Support Program, CONNECT360 Patient Support Program, or Patient Assistance Program, and taking appropriate steps to safeguard the health of patients and medical staff at all program clinics and pharmacies.

 AstraZeneca’s COVID-19 Research Efforts